Nominate an Outstanding Paper for the 2023 T.R. Higgins Lectureship Award

 The jury will consider each nominee's reputation as a lecturer.
 They will also evaluate the following aspects of his/her work:

 Contribution to overall engineering knowledge

 Value to the American fabricated structural steel industry

-2021 T.R.
-Higgins Lectureship Award Winner: Amit Varma
+2022 T.R.
+Higgins Lectureship Award Winner: Amit Kanvinde

-If your organization is interested in hosting Amit Varma for a T.R.
-Higgins lecture, please contact AISC Director of Education Christina Harber: email@example.com.
+If your organization is interested in hosting a T.R.
+Higgins lecture, please contact Christina Harber, AISC’s director of education, at email@example.com.